iiasa/message-ix-models/doc/global/water/index.rst

 The nexus module comprises three main components:

-**Resources**: Renewable surface water and groundwater availability in each basin and time period, derived from hydrological models (see :ref:`water-supply`)
+**Resources**: Renewable surface water and groundwater availability in each basin and time period, derived from hydrological models.
+See :doc:`supply` for detailed description of water resources and supply technologies.

 **Technologies**: Water extraction, treatment, conveyance, and end-use technologies including: